WesleyLuiz21/wesleyportifolio/README.md

 * CSS
 * JAVACRIPT

-## Technniques used and what Improved:
+## Technniques used and what I Improved:

 * Flexbox.
 * CSS Grid